Together We Are Stronger

-The League of Friends of Stratford Hospital dates back to that time, but the purpose then is the same today - to raise funds which provide those things, not readily available from the NHS but which support the comfort and well being of patients, their loved ones and the hospital staff.
+The League of Friends, a group set up to champion the hospital and raise funds to provide those things, not readily available from the NHS but which support the comfort and wellbeing of patients, their loved ones, and the hospital staff, was set up by way of support.

 • Slide title